A-Fromell-ITxPT/SpecTest/apc/working-APC-II.md

 !include example-Entrance-Mapping.json
 ```

-"ALIGNED" is used when an entry/exit is the same event for both entrances.
-"REVERSED" is used when an entry event for one is an exit event for the other.
+`ALIGNED` is used when an entry/exit is the same event for both entrances. `REVERSED` is used when an entry event for one is an exit event for the other.

-## 5.2.
+## 5.3.
 APC Counting Data

 Counting data is the data that are actually wanted!
 These data items contains the information about entry/exit and occupancy of vehicles/spaces.

-### 5.2.1.
+### 5.3.1.
 Time synchronization
 APC Counting Data contains timestamps, and data analysis relies on the timestamps of different Providers to be in sync.
 Producers of APC Counting Data shall ensure that the timestamp is based on a synchronized UTC time.
 Onboard this means using the onboard SNTP service according to ITxPT S02P02 specification.

 > **_SPEC QUESTION:_** Perhaps not the best fit for the "Data format JSON" section.
 Perhaps have an "Other requirements" section between "Detailed Data Model" and "Data format JSON"?
 Or perhaps it is a good fit, as other formats may use other mechanisms to connect data?

-### Quality Factor
+### 5.3.2.
+Quality Factor

 The counting data all all have a quality factor, `qf`, which indicates the quality of the _data_.
 It applies to the changes since the last transmission.
 It has the values
 - `HIGH` - No known problem with data.